 If you are unable to pick up your share for any reason, we can accommodate you.
 There are a few options.

 We encourage you to donate your share.
 Part of our mission is to source healthy, fresh, and local food to underserved families.
 We work with a list of families in need in our area and would be happy to donate your share for you.

 You may also share your share with friends, family or neighbors, just please let us know through CSAware that someone new will be picking up.
 Let us know by 5 pm on the prior Friday.

 If you are not able to donate your share, you have two holds for the season.
 You may put your share on hold through your account, but it must be done by 5 pm on the Friday before your delivery.
-When you put a share on hold, please email us to let us know how you would like to redeem this share.
-You may pick up on an "off" week, but you must let us know before hand that you plan to pick up that week.
-We can also put the value of your share into your "Cash Account" credit.
+When you put a share on hold, we put the value of your share into your "Cash Account" credit.
 This credit can be used to shop for extra items, and it will carry over to the following season.
 If you do not plan to sign up for the next season, you must use your credit before the end of the season.
 If for some reason you have an emergency or need more than two holds, please contact us and we can handle this on a case-by-base basis.